Okipa/laravel-table/README.md

 This package uses [Livewire](https://laravel-livewire.com) under the hood and its installation is required.

-It will automatically be installed if you don't already have installed it.

-However, you'll have to follow the [installation instructions](https://laravel-livewire.com/docs/installation) if it has not already been done.
+You'll have to follow the [installation instructions](https://laravel-livewire.com/docs/installation) if Livewire is not already installed on your project.

 ## Configuration